jeheungryu/website/about.md

 {: style="font-size: 85%"}

 ## **Publication**
-- "Plaintiffs by Proxy: A Firm-level Appraoch to WTO Dispute Resolution" (with <a href="http://www.sas.rochester.edu/psc/stone/index.html" target="_blank">Randall W. Stone</a>) *Review of International Organizations*, forthcoming. <br />
+- "Plaintiffs by Proxy: A Firm-level Appraoch to WTO Dispute Resolution" (with <a href="http://www.sas.rochester.edu/psc/stone/index.html" target="_blank">Randall W. Stone</a>) *The Review of International Organizations*, 2018.
+13(2): 273-308. <br />
 {: style="font-size: 85%"}